HazyResearch/deepdive/doc/extractors.md

 ### Writing extractor UDFs

-When your extractor is executed, DeepDive will stream JSON tuples to its *stdin*, one tuple per line.
+When your extractor is executed, DeepDive will stream JSON tuples from the database to its *stdin*, one tuple per line.
 Such a tuple may look as follows:

     { id: 5, title: "I am a title" }